ADHD & Executive Functioning Coaching Services

 - Assistance improving follow through on completion of chores, etc. at home

-- Addressing any underlying difficulties with self-esteem, anxiety, or other issues that are impacting functioning
+- Addressing any underlying difficulties with self-esteem, anxiety, or other issues that are impacting functioning (if working with Dr. Heller)

 - Assistance managing symptoms associated with ADHD that are impeding functioning